 The Final Verdict:

 Securing your Microsoft 365 environment with MFA is essential in today’s threat landscape.
 Whether you choose to enforce MFA for a single user or the entire organization, Microsoft offers multiple tools to tailor its scalable and enterprise-friendly method.
 So, it is suggested to enable the MFA for an extra layer of security.
+However, Enabling Multi-Factor Authentication is the first step toward better security.
+Don’t stop there.
+Take control of your data retention and compliance requirements by implementing a dedicated third-party backup solution.
+Explore the Shoviv Office 365 Backup and Restore tool and protect your organization from internal and external data loss threats.

 Frequently Asked Questions: –